WanluLigroupUCSD/TinkerModellor-Tutorial/docs/source/Installation.rst

 .. note::

-   Notably, the step "export TKMROOT=$(pwd)" is necessary because the subpackage "tinkermodellor.tkmtoolkit" is written in C++.
+   Notably, the step "export TKMROOT=$(pwd)" is necessary because the subpackage ''tinkermodellor.tkmtoolkit'' is written in C++.
 This command is required for compiling the C++ code.

 To build TinkerModellor, execute the following code in the terminal: